 Borrowers are encouraged to seek advice from an independent financial advisor who is extremely knowledgeable of the different types of mortgages available, their application criteria as well as the market conditions.

-As discussed, negotiating with the current residential mortgage lender to switch financial product could often be seen as a simpler process.
+As discussed, negotiating with the current residential mortgage lender to switch financial products could often be seen as a simpler process.
 However the interest rate, terms and fees may not be the most competitive, and therefore by approaching a financial advisor, the whole market can be explored for the best rates and terms.

 As a buy to let mortgage differs significantly from a standard residential mortgage, all factors should be considered, including the likely rental income that could be achieved as well as options to maximise this.